-- 3.1 These representations are focused on the Climate Change Theme of the GCLP and the following policies: - CC/NZ: Net Zero Carbon in New Buildings - CC/WE: Water Efficiency in New Developments - CC/DC: Designing for a changing climate - CC/ FM: Flooding and Integrated Water Management - CC/ RE: Renewable Energy projects and infrastructure - CC/ CE: Reducing Waste and supporting the local economy - CC/ CS: Supporting land-based carbon sequestration - 3.2 Countryside fully supports the strategic commitment by the GCLP to positively address the issue of climate change mitigation and adaptation within the plan period and welcome the opportunity to comment on the draft policies to ensure they evolve to meet the tests of soundness and are both deliverable and viable whilst supporting the delivery of much needed high quality, private and affordable homes within Greater Cambridge. - 3.3 Bourn Airfield already benefits from a recommendation for outline planning permission and is supported by a strong sustainability strategy that deploys extensive renewable energy technologies across the development.
+- 1. These representations to the Greater Cambridge Local Plan (GCLP) have been produced by Turley Sustainability on behalf of Taylor Wimpey with respect to their existing and potential future land interests within the Greater Cambridge Area.
+These representations are focused on the Climate Change Theme of the GCLP and specifically the following policies: - 1.1.1 CC/NZ: Net Zero Carbon in New Buildings - 1.1.2 CC/WE: Water Efficiency in New Developments - 1.1.3 CC/DC: Designing for a changing climate - 1.1.4 CC/ FM: Flooding and Integrated Water Management - 1.1.5 CC/ RE: Renewable Energy projects and infrastructure - 1.1.6 CC/ CE: Reducing Waste and supporting the local economy - 1.1.7 CC/ CS: Supporting land-based carbon sequestration - 2.
+Taylor Wimpey fully supports the strategic commitment by the GCLP to positively address the issue of climate change mitigation and adaptation within the plan period and welcome the opportunity to comment on the draft policies to ensure they evolve to meet the tests of soundness and are both deliverable and viable whilst supporting the delivery of much needed high quality, private and affordable homes within Greater Cambridge.